Destination Arts Faculty

 Piano & Violin Instructor

 Martha Dale McCall has two music degrees in Music Education and Music Therapy.
 She also has a Master’s degree in Education with concentration in Special Education/Behavior Disabilities.
-She has been teaching music and special education for 37 years in public and private schools, various institutions in the community, and private lessons in piano (beginning – advanced), flute (beginning – advanced), and all other instruments of the orchestra at the beginning level.
+She has been teaching music and special education for 37 years in public and private schools, various institutions in the community, and private lessons in piano (beginning – advanced), flute (beginning – advanced), and all other instruments of the orchestra at the beginning-intermediate levels.
 Dale has experience teaching private lessons for all ages, children to adult.
-This is her second year teaching at Destination Arts.
+This is her third year teaching at Destination Arts.

 Office Manager/Student Concierge